Curriculum choices for your village

 • Schoolio - A modern secular program offering downloadable or printed full-subject guides.
 The lessons are clear, short, and designed to help kids work independently.
 Monthly bundles make it easy to customize.
 (K-8)

-• ABCmouse Early Learning Academy - Designed for the earliest learners, ABCmouse covers reading, math, science, and art through interactive games and activities.
-Its structured pathway helps young kids build foundational skills confidently.
+• ABCmouse/ Adventure Academy - This covers reading, math, science, and art through interactive games and activities.
+Its structured pathway helps kids build foundational skills confidently.
 Perfect for hands-on or screen-loving early learners.
-(PreK - 3)
+(PreK - 8)

 • Think Outside Boxes Curriculum (Full-Year Sets) - STEM-rich and adventure-centric, each box immerses kids in a new theme with experiments, reading, geography, and outdoor tasks.
 Although known as a subscription box, each annual collection functions as a full curriculum.
 Ideal for active, nature-loving learners. (k-5)